 The Nvidia Quadro M2000M is a certified workstation card having 4 GB of vRAM.
 Honestly, it is not the best workstation card out there but it is way much better than the consumer card and provides commendable stability.
 If you are thinking about the vRAM size, I want to tell you this size is quite enough when dealing with large assemblies plus it is from Nvidia, means you can take advantage of GPU accelerated rendering (from its CUDA cores).

-The Lenovo ThinkPad P50 is probably one of the best laptops for the Solidworks or 3D modeling/rendering.
+The Lenovo ThinkPad P50 is probably one of the best laptops for running Solidworks or 3D modeling/rendering.

 - Powerful Xeon series processor with higher cache and clock rate